Upload Data to a Push Zone

 Example (list directory):

-For reference or verification purposes, the SSH fingerprint for rsync.keycdn.com corresponds to:
+For verification purposes, the SSH fingerprint for rsync.keycdn.com corresponds to:

 How Data Gets Deployed via a Push Zone